Tencent/TencentKonaSMSuite/README.md

 ## System requirements

 ### Operating systems
-Tencent Kona SM Suite is 100% Java-coded, so it can run on any operating systems that can run JDK.
+Tencent Kona SM Suite can run on any operating systems that can run JDK.

 ### JDK
 Tencent Kona SM Suite supports all the JDK long-term supported (LTS) releases, namely 8, 11, 17 and 21.